Atcold/torch-Machine-learning-with-Torch/PCA/README.md

 ## What is used for?

 ### Dimensionality reduction
-For each *versor*, *principal component* or *eigenvector* there is an associated *power* (or *energy*, if square rooted), *variance* or *eigenvalue* which tells us the "amount of variability" in that direction.
+For each *versor*, *principal component* or *eigenvector* there is an associated *power* (or *energy*, if square rooted), *variance* (or *standard deviation*, if square rooted) or *eigenvalue* which tells us the "amount of variability" in that direction.
 What happens often is that only the first few components have non-neglectable variance.
 Hence, data dimensionality can be greatly reduced with little loss of information.
 In turn, dimensionality reduction can be used to perform a series of tricks, such as *training speed-up* and *2/3D visualisation of high dimensional data* I mentioned above.

 ### Acquiring knowledge of variance distribution
-Knowing the *direction* and the *amount* of variance of our data allows us by playing smartly with it to achieve reasonable data augmentation and data spherificatoin.
+Knowing the *direction* and the *amount* of variance of our data allows us, by playing smartly with them, to achieve reasonable *data augmentation* and *data spherificatoin*.
 More about it will be said later, in these notes.

 ## OK, let's get our hands dirty with PCA
 So, after all this chatting, let's get a bit more specific with a case study.
-Let's think we have a data living in a 2D space, with an uneven distribution, we'd like to compress into 1D, i.e. onto a line.
+Let's think we have a data living in a 2D space — with an uneven distribution — we'd like to compress into 1D, i.e. onto a line.
 So, this is how the data looks like

 ![Datasest](img/dataset.png)

-This data is said to be correlated.
+This data is said to be *correlated*.
 This means that all data points' components are somehow meaningful.
 Let's run PCA

 ![PCA](img/data_pca.png)